Constant term of $H$-forms: Two operations on - forms on induced representations

 But $K\cap (PJ_H)= (K\cap P)J_H$.
 So, one has:

-The function under the integral sign is left invariant by $K \cap P$, due to (\ref{xig}) and to the properties of the induced representation.
-It is right invariant by $J_H$ due to the fact that $\xi$ is $H$-invariant and that $v$ is $J$-invariant.
-Hence (\ref{xivintbis}) follows.
+The function under the integral sign is left invariant under $K \cap P$, due to (\ref{xig}) and to the properties of the induced representation.
+It is right invariant under $J_H$ due to the fact that $\xi$ is $H$-invariant and that $v$ is $J$-invariant.
+Hence (\ref{xivintbis}) follows. \ber Let $\cc{v}$ be a smooth (resp., $ \xi $ be an $H$-fixed) linear form on $i^G_PE$, where $P=MU$ is a parabolic subgroup of $G$ (resp., a parabolic subgroup of $G$ such that $PH$ is open in $G$) such that $A\subset M$ and $(\delta,E)$ is a smooth representation of $M$.
+We have identified $\cc{v}$ with an element of $i^G_P \cc{E} $ (cf (\ref{ccigp})) and we will denote its value at 1 by $\cc{r}_M \cc{v}\in \cc{E}$.
+Similarly $f_\xi(1) \in E'^{M\cap H}$ is well defined.
+We will denote it by $\cc{r}_M \xi$.\\